 Best Cell Phone Plans

 Cell phone companies offer multiple different plans to cater to the personal preferences and data usage habits of nearly anyone.
+The only exception is that the sole T-Mobile offer available to new customers is their unlimited T-Mobile One plan.
 If you're interested in switching to one of the top cell phone carriers, here is a comprehensive list of what options may be available to you.

 No Contract Phone Plans

-- Cost: While you will pay more for the phone upfront you will typically have a lower monthly plan cost.
+- Cost: You'll either pay more up front for your phone, or you'll make monthly installment payments.
 This varies from provider to provider so check with the particular company before making a decision.

-- Selection: No contract plans may not offer cheap high-end smartphones when you sign up, because (unlike a contract) they can't inflate the price of service in order to cover the cost of the plan.
+- Selection: No contract plans may not offer cheap high-end smartphones when you sign up, because (unlike with a contract) they can't inflate the price of service in order to cover the cost of the phone.
+Even the main carriers have done away with free cell phones.

-- Network: Most no-contract carriers are known as Mobile Virtual Network Operators (MVNOs), which means they provide service via an arrangement with one or more of the four main carriers.
-Your coverage won't be as good as if you actually subscribed to a service with one of the four main carriers, but it will still be solid.
+- Network: Some no-contract carriers, (typically prepaid) known as Mobile Virtual Network Operators (MVNOs), provide service via an arrangement with one or more of the four main carriers.
+For example, Airvoice Wireless provides service through the AT&T network.
+Your coverage won't be quite as good as if you actually subscribed to a service with one of the four main carriers, but it will still be solid.

 Bring your own phone plans allow you to buy a service plan and apply it to a device you already own.
 Many of the top wireless carriers will offer discounts and special perks if you sign up for their service when bringing your own phone.